ESCOMP/CTSM/python/README.md

 ## Python environment

-One way to get a python environment for this to work together on cheyenne is to use

-ncar\_pylib

 Another way is to use the file conda\_env\_ctsm\_py.txt to setup a python environment.
-Comments in the file tell how to do this on cheyenne.
+Comments in the file tell how to do this.

+You can also use the script in the top level directory to do all the conda commands and do this for you.

+ cd ..
+ ./manage_python_env

 ## Unit and system tests